Dujiangyan: Anlan Suspension Bridge

 Anlan or Couple's Bridge spans the full width of the river connecting the artificial island to both banks and is known as one of the Five Ancient Bridges of China.
 The original Zhupu Bridge only spanned the inner stream connecting the levee to the foot of Mount Yulei.
 This was replaced in the Song dynasty by Pingshi Bridge which burned down during the wars that marked the end of the Ming dynasty.

 In 1803 during the Qing dynasty a local man named He Xiande and his wife proposed the construction of a replacement, made of wooden plates and bamboo handrails, to span both streams and this was nicknamed Couple's Bridge in their honour.
 This was demolished in the 1970s and replaced by a modern bridge.

-geographical conditions
+Geography

-location
+Location

-The Dujiangyan irrigation system, located in the western portion of the Chengdu flatlands at the junction between the Sichuan basin and the Qinghai-Tibet plateau.
+The Dujiangyan irrigation system is located in the western portion of the Chengdu flatlands, at the junction between the Sichuan basin and the Qinghai-Tibet plateau.

-geology
+Geology

-Dujiangyan Irrigation system is located at the turning point of the two topographic steps of the western plateau mountains and the Chengdu Plain.
+The Dujiangyan irrigation system is located at the turning point of the two topographic steps of the western plateau mountains and the Chengdu Plain.
 It is the southwest extension of the Longmen Mountains and the area through which the Longmen Mountain Fault Zone passes.

 Topography and geomorphology

-Dujiangyan Irrigation system is higher in the northwest and lower in the southeast.
+The Dujiangyan irrigation system is higher in the northwest and lower in the southeast.
 The west belongs to the southern section of Longmen Mountains, with the mountain elevation below 3000 meters.
 The east is Chengdu Plain, with an altitude of 720 meters.